blacklanternsecurity/bbot/README.md

 ## Contribution

+BBOT is constantly being improved by the community.
+Every day it grows more powerful!

-Collaboration is what makes BBOT great.
-We welcome contributions - and not just in the form of code, but ideas, too!
+We welcome contributions.
+Not just code, but ideas too!
 If you have an idea for a new feature, please let us know in [Discussions](https://github.com/blacklanternsecurity/bbot/discussions).
 If you want to get your hands dirty, see [Contribution](https://www.blacklanternsecurity.com/bbot/contribution/).
 There you can find setup instructions and a simple tutorial on how to write a BBOT module.
 We also have extensive [Developer Documentation](https://www.blacklanternsecurity.com/bbot/dev/).

 Thanks to these amazing people for contributing to BBOT! :heart:

-If you're interested in contributing to BBOT, or just curious how it works under the hood, see [Contribution](https://www.blacklanternsecurity.com/bbot/contribution/).

 <p align="center">
 <a href="https://github.com/blacklanternsecurity/bbot/graphs/contributors">